top of page

 Nails & Ears

-Toenails can be trimmed once monthly or as needed to keep them tidy.
+Toenails should be trimmed once monthly or as needed to keep them tidy.
 If you trim nails yourself, be very careful not to cut the vein that runs through the nail.
 Keep some doggy styptic powder on hand in the event mild bleeding occurs.

 Those long, gorgeous ears have a downside - they can easily get infected!
 Use ear wipes to clean ears weekly.
 We clean the ears when we brush.